mixxxdj/manual/source/chapters/advanced_topics.rst

 ==========================================

 Mixxx comes with a set of :ref:`native effects <djing-with-effects>`.
-Additinally, using the :ref:`external mixer mode <configuring-mixer-mode>` you can route each deck directly to 3rd party effect hosts.
+Additinally, using the :ref:`external mixer mode <configuration-mixer-mode>` you can route each deck directly to 3rd party effect hosts.

 The following examples are only intended to encourage experimentation, they are